-Newly appointed Chancellor of the Exchequer Rishi Sunak has just delivered his first ever budget to the House of Commons.
+Newly-appointed Chancellor of the Exchequer Rishi Sunak has just delivered his first ever budget to the House of Commons.
 Chief Accountant at FreeAgent, Emily Coltman FCA, digs a little deeper into exactly what today’s Budget means for small businesses in the UK.

 Statutory Sick Pay

-Coronavirus was, understandably, a noticeable trend throughout today’s Budget announcements.
+Coronavirus was, understandably, a noticeable theme throughout today’s Budget announcements.
 The Chancellor has introduced various measures to help businesses in this unpredictable time for the economy, but here are the key takeaways for small businesses.

 If you operate through your own limited company and you or your employees either become ill or have to self-isolate due to coronavirus, the company can pay the affected employee(s) Statutory Sick Pay for up to two weeks and you can reclaim that cost in full from the government.
 This relief applies as long as your business had fewer than 250 employees on 28th February 2020.
 As Statutory Sick Pay cannot normally be reclaimed, this could bring a welcome cash boost, however small, to your business.

 If you’re a sole trader or your business is a partnership, you unfortunately won’t be able to claim Statutory Sick Pay for yourself.
 You can claim for your employees, if you have any.
 If it’s you who becomes ill or has to self-isolate, then rules around certain other state benefits have been relaxed but this won’t be hugely helpful to small business owners who do not claim benefits.

 Coronavirus Business Interruption Loan Scheme